 - A person was either born male or born female and that was the way he or she stayed for the rest of his or her life.

-It is quite evident that none of these ‘norms’ apply today as there are too many exceptions.
-Also, the changes occurring in society are matters that cannot be ignored even though most will go with the flow and not raise much by way of objections.
+While I recognise then there were exceptions to all of the above, that was not the impression I got while growing up.
+It is quite evident in many circles none of these ‘norms’ apply today, and in any case there are many exceptions.
+Also, the changes occurring in society are matters that cannot be ignored even though most will go with the flow and not raise much by way of objections, often out of fear.
 But it does create a challenge for churches, especially for those that wish to follow biblical and traditional patterns, and can’t be ignored.